 The following steps outline the basics of how to set up the equipment for a timing point in a race.

-- Unravel the Timing Loop and lay the loop on the ground in a rectangle as per the diagram below
+- Unravel the Wire Loop and lay the loop on the ground in a rectangle as per the diagram below

 - The dimensions of the rectangle should be 1m in the direction racers cross (0.5m for running and skiing) and 6m – 12m wide.

 - If the loop is on dry pavement, tape it down using Gorilla tape.
 If the pavement is wet, screw it down using the supplied wet weather kit.